MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/track.rst

 	 Example: :expr:`implicit = true`.

 	**misalign**
-	 A *logical* indicating that misalignment must be considered. (default: :literal:`false`).
+	 A *logical* indicating that misalignment must be considered. (default: :const:`false`).
 	 Example: :expr:`misalign = true`.

 	**fringe**
 	 A *logical* indicating that fringe fields must be considered or a *number* specifying a bit mask to apply to all elements fringe flags defined by the element module.
-The value :literal:`true` is equivalent to the bit mask , i.e. allow all elements (default) fringe fields. (default: :literal:`true`).
+The value :const:`true` is equivalent to the bit mask , i.e. allow all elements (default) fringe fields. (default: :const:`true`).
 	 Example: :expr:`fringe = false`.

 	**radiate**
 	 A *logical* enabling or disabling the radiation or a *string* specifying the type of radiation: :literal:`'average'` or :literal:`'quantum'`.
-The value :literal:`true` is equivalent to :literal:`'average'`.
-The value :literal:`'quantum+photon'` enables the tracking of emitted photons. (default: :literal:`false`).
+The value :const:`true` is equivalent to :literal:`'average'`.
+The value :literal:`'quantum+photon'` enables the tracking of emitted photons. (default: :const:`false`).
 	 Example: :expr:`radiate = 'quantum'`.

 	**totalpath**
-	 A *logical* indicating to use the totalpath for the fifth variable :literal:`'t'` instead of the local path. (default: :literal:`false`).
+	 A *logical* indicating to use the totalpath for the fifth variable :literal:`'t'` instead of the local path. (default: :const:`false`).
 	 Example: :expr:`totalpath = true`.

 	**save**
 	 A *logical* specifying to create a *mtable* and record tracking information at the observation points.
-The :literal:`save` attribute can also be a *string* specifying saving positions in the observed elements: :literal:`"atentry"`, :literal:`"atslice"`, :literal:`"atexit"` (i.e. :literal:`true`), :literal:`"atbound"` (i.e. entry and exit), :literal:`"atbody"` (i.e. slices and exit) and :literal:`"atall"`. (default: :literal:`true`).
+The :literal:`save` attribute can also be a *string* specifying saving positions in the observed elements: :literal:`"atentry"`, :literal:`"atslice"`, :literal:`"atexit"` (i.e. :const:`true`), :literal:`"atbound"` (i.e. entry and exit), :literal:`"atbody"` (i.e. slices and exit) and :literal:`"atall"`. (default: :const:`true`).
 	 Example: :expr:`save = false`.

 	**title**
 	 A *string* specifying the title of the *mtable*.
-If no title is provided, the command looks for the name of the sequence, i.e. the attribute :literal:`seq.name`. (default: :literal:`nil`).
+If no title is provided, the command looks for the name of the sequence, i.e. the attribute :literal:`seq.name`. (default: :const:`nil`).
 	 Example: :expr:`title = "track around IP5"`.

 	**observe**
 	 A *number* specifying the observation points to consider for recording the tracking information.
-A zero value will consider all elements, while a positive value will consider selected elements only, checked with method :meth:`:is_observed`, every :literal:`observe` :math:`>0` turns. (default: :literal:`1` ).
+A zero value will consider all elements, while a positive value will consider selected elements only, checked with method :meth:`:is_observed`, every :literal:`observe` :math:`>0` turns. (default: :const:`1` ).
 	 Example: :expr:`observe = 1`.

 	**savesel**
-	 A *callable* :literal:`(elm, mflw, lw, islc)` acting as a predicate on selected elements for observation, i.e. the element is discarded if the predicate returns :literal:`false`.
+	 A *callable* :literal:`(elm, mflw, lw, islc)` acting as a predicate on selected elements for observation, i.e. the element is discarded if the predicate returns :const:`false`.
 The arguments are in order, the current element, the tracked map flow, the length weight of the slice and the slice index. (default: :literal:`fnil`)
 	 Example: :expr:`savesel = \LMB e -> mylist ~= nil`.

 	**savemap**
-	 A *logical* indicating to save the damap in the column :literal:`__map` of the *mtable*. (default: :literal:`false`).
+	 A *logical* indicating to save the damap in the column :literal:`__map` of the *mtable*. (default: :const:`false`).
 	 Example: :expr:`savemap = true`.

 	**atentry**